smaurice101/us_dod_disa_3_entities_sourceip_destinationip_network-3f10/docs/source/kube.rst

        This is MANDATORY if using kafka locally or on-premise.

-       This is OPTIONAL is using Kafka Cloud.
+       This is OPTIONAL if using Kafka Cloud.
    * - :ref:`privategpt.yml`
      - This is the privateGPT deployment YAML.